mappls-api/mapmyindia-geoanalytics-api-web/geoAnalytics-Mapmyindia-JS.md

 #### Parameters
 Parameters are sent to the APIs as **`geoparams`**
-1. `AccessToken` (): These APIs follow OAuth2 based security.
+1. `AccessToken` (Mandatory; string): These APIs follow OAuth2 based security.
 To know more how to create your authorization tokens, please use our authorization URL.
 More details are available [here](https://www.mapmyindia.com/api/advanced-maps/doc/authentication-api.php)
 2. `GeoBoundType` (String; Mandatory): The type of geographical extents on which data would be bound, i.e. the parent layer types (India, State, District, Sub District, etc.)
 **Note**: To see the list of available parent later types see the appendix [here](https://github.com/MapmyIndia/mapmyindia-geoanalytics-api-web/blob/master/Appendix/geoAnalyticsAPIs_LayerSpecification_V2.0.pdf).
 3. `GeoBound` (Array of Strings; Mandatory): The values of the extent depending on the GeoBoundType.
 (Array of Names)